 Sixth formers from across the East Midlands come together to put their skills to the test

-DANCOP (Derbyshire and Nottinghamshire Collaborative Outreach Programme) welcomed sixth formers to test their skills and learn about employability as part of a mock assessment centre.
+DANCOP (Derbyshire and Nottinghamshire Collaborative Outreach Partnership) welcomed sixth formers to test their skills and learn about employability as part of a mock assessment centre.

 Learners from Nottingham Academy, Friesland School and Bluecoat Beechdale Academy visited the University of Derby to experience this vital part of many application processes, allowing them to recognise their skills and use them to do everything from building a tower from spaghetti and marshmallows to programming miniature robots.
 Learners worked in 20 minute bursts, working in teams to get as many points as possible.
 There were no jobs at the end of the assessment centre but there were exciting prizes and the pride of victory to play for!

 Rotating around 4 stations, learners tackled some of the key employability skills that they need to harness to be successful in applications for university, higher level apprenticeships or future jobs.